Onan 5500 Generator and the Set Quiet GasolineTM Series RV QG will be reviewed on this article.

 And I discovered another thing: On my power cell, an Cummins design constructed for motorhomes, they didn’t put the fuel pump inside the power cell compartment.

-Rather, for some unknown factor, they chose to mount the fuel pump and the fuel line filter onto the underside of the alternator base plate.
+Rather, for some unknown factor, they chose to mount the fuel pump and the fuel line filter onto the underside of the alternator fuel plate.

-I must keep in mind here that over the years, these alternator manufacturers can alter their styles various times.
+I must keep in mind here that over the years, these onboard rv manufacturers can alter their styles various times.

 Where mine is set up for my motorhome, the very same core alternator unit might likewise be configured as a portable design on wheels, a home backup power source, a remotely-controlled model for remote website backup power, or any of dozens of other special applications.